AnkitJha13/Timer_Stopwatch/README.md

 # Getting Started
-To use the project timer and stopwatch, follow steps:
+To use the project timer and stopwatch, follow these steps:

 - Clone the repository or download the source code as a ZIP file.
 - Navigate to the project directory in your local system.